Puget Sound marine topics

 Identify common Intertidal "starfish" of Puget Sound.

-Learn about the condition of King County's marine habitat (waters, shorelines and sediments), key influencing factors, King County actions, and how you can help.
+Learn about the status of King County's Chinook salmon populations, key influencing factors, King County actions, and how you can help.

 Juvenile salmonid composition, timing, distribution, and diet in marine nearshore waters of Central Puget Sound in 2001-2002

 Scientific report essential for protecting Puget Sound salmon from extinction and to recover depleted salmon stocks.